Decision date: 04/03/20

 The investigator specifically refused to allocate a value to the parts of the care plan that the council had deferred, without considering whether it was unlawful to do that, for such a very long time, without following up at all.
-It is our view that the LGO would not have been usurping the council’s role if a value had been assigned to those services as well on the footing that there was no evidence that the amount sought was ever regarded as disproportionate but that is all by the way.
+“Not at this time” is not a reason for saying no, and it is not clear whether the needs were regarded as ineligible or that the way of meeting them proposed was considered to be not cost-effective.

 Some information referred to Ms G as ‘saying’ she had a disorder or ‘she feels she has’ a disorder despite Dr J confirming Ms G’s diagnoses and associated disorders.
 The Council should have accepted this or been explicit about not doing so if it had reason to doubt this diagnosis; it is simply prejudice to write up a file in that way.

 The most frustrating thing about this decision is that one gets no flavour at all from the report of the council’s excuses or its own perception as to how Ms G’s treatment at its staff’s hands did not merit more than an apology.
 Legal literacy matters in adult social care – operationally and strategically, and one wonders why the complaint did not reach the attention of the legal department or Monitoring Officer.